• Home

 ‘The cowardly English!
 The bastard English!
 The faint-hearted English!’

-When the King asked why the jester was so negative in his opinion of the English character, the jester supposedly replied;
+When the king asked why the jester was so negative in his opinion of the English character, the jester supposedly replied;

 ‘Because they would not jump out of their ships into the sea as our brave Frenchman did!’

 Such access to power naturally brought its privileges too.
-Will Sommers, jester to Henry VIII appears to have grown so close to the King that Henry felt it fitting to include him in the 1545 portrait Henry the Eighth and His Family, alongside his former wife Jane Seymour, his daughters Mary and Elizabeth, and son Edward.
+Will Sommers, jester to Henry VIII appears to have grown so close to the king that Henry felt it fitting to include him in the 1545 portrait Henry the Eighth and His Family, alongside his former wife Jane Seymour, his daughters Mary and Elizabeth, and son Edward.
 But Johnson was not the fool of a monarch.
-There is no reference to him in connection with the Kings of his lifetime, George I, II, and III respectively.
-So if he was to be ‘the last jester’ it was in the court, or perhaps to be more accurate, in the pay, of a patron outside of Royal circles.
+There is no reference to him in connection with the kings of his lifetime, George I, II, and III respectively.
+So if he was to be ‘the last jester’ it was in the court, or perhaps to be more accurate, in the pay, of a patron outside of royal circles.
+Enter the Duke of Montegu.

 Making an Impression